RESP charges#

 molecule = vlx.Molecule.read_xyz_string(methanol_xyz)

-A calculation of RESP charges is performed with the compute
+Second, we calculate the RESP charges with the compute

 method of the RespChargesDriver